 The Early Access process consists of the following steps:

-- Portfolio Screening: Review of portfolio materials including parent input, teacher input and all work samples included
+Portfolio Screening: Review of portfolio materials including parent input, teacher input and all work samples included.

-- Follow-up Communications: After the portfolio screening, all families will be contacted by letter.
+Follow-up Communications: After the portfolio screening, all families will be contacted by letter.
 Students whose portfolios indicate traits of a "highly advanced gifted" learner and a strong potential need for Early Access will continue to steps 3 and 4 (see below).

-- Assessment: Formal administration of cognitive, academic achievement, and developmental testing.
+Assessment: Formal administration of cognitive, academic achievement, and developmental testing.
 This step includes a student observation in the preschool setting, if possible.

-- Determination: The Early Access committee will review all of the information gathered about each student, and a decision will be made about whether or not the child's Body of Evidence meets the Early Access requirements.
+Determination: The Early Access committee will review all of the information gathered about each student, and a decision will be made about whether or not the child's Body of Evidence meets the Early Access requirements.
 Parents/guardians and school personnel will be notified of the committee's decision by letter.

 Cherry Creek School District

-Office of Advanced Academics
+Office of Advanced Academic & Gifted Services

-Centennial, CO 80015
+Centennial, CO 80112

 Complete portfolios must include all paperwork (see checklist) along with a check for $250 (made payable to Cherry Creek School District) to cover the cost of testing.*